lpierge/dtcopy/README.md

   |-- Library\
   |-- dtcopy\
   |-- zLibDll\
+  |-- Lib\
 ```

-If you want to compile the projects without reconfiguring the Visual Studio settings, you can map a local folder to a virtual L: drive using the Windows SUBST command:
+If you want to compile the projects without reconfiguring the Visual Studio settings, you can map a local folder to a virtual L: drive using the Windows SUBST command.

-Create a directory on your local drive (for example, C:\DEV).
+Create a directory on your local drive, for example, C:\DEV.

-Download and extract all four repositories inside that directory.
+Download and extract all the repositories inside that directory.

 Open the Windows Command Prompt (cmd) and run the following command:

 `SUBST L: C:\DEV`
-(to remove the virtual drive, use `SUBST L: /d`)

 Luca P.